giveri/yt-dlp/CONTRIBUTING.md

 ###  Are you using the latest version?

-Before reporting any issue, type `yt-dlp -U`.
-This should report that you're up-to-date.
+Before reporting any issue, ensure you are running the latest release from [the project's releases page](https://github.com/yt-dlp/yt-dlp/releases).
 This goes for feature requests as well.

 ###  Is the issue already documented?